PriyanshiChandra/Portfolio/README.md

 # Portfolio
-My personal portfolio website.<br>
-Created using HTML, CSS with Django and hosted on pythonanywhere<br>
+This is my portfolio website.
+It is currently in the drafting stage.<br> Built using Django framework using HTML and CSS and hosted on pythonanywhere<br>
-Here is the link : http://priyanshi.pythonanywhere.com/
+Here is the link to the site : http://priyanshi.pythonanywhere.com/